lamystere/endless-orgasm-machine/README.md

 ### To-do priority
 - pinouts and schematics for suggested hardware
+- do canvas drawing to offscreen element for efficiency
 - finish integrated screen support / ip display
 - start access point mode if station wifi fails to connect
 - Is rampstop incrementing ok?